assume-framework/assume/README.md

     python examples/example_01/example_01.py
 ```

-If you have also built the docker container, run the following command:
+If you have docker installed, you can run the following two commands:
 ```
+    docker compose up -d
     python examples/example_02/example_02.py
 ```

+Afterwards you can access the Dashboard on `http://localhost:3000`

 Licence
 =======